 - Hold down the Option key as you empty the Trash

-- Wait for the Trash to be emptied which can take a very long time.
+- Wait for the Trash to be emptied which can take a very, very long time.
+Be patient.
 When the Trash is eventually emptied then this incomplete Time Machine backup file has been deleted.

 - Return to System Preferences and turn on Time Machine.